 Current Research

-My research has practical and theoretical implications.
-Ethnographically, I am concerned with the kind of humanity at stake in new surveillance regimes.
-Practically, my research investigates the risks posed by new technologies while outlining how automated surveillance can be implemented without eroding fundamental human rights.
+My research has theoretical and pratical implications.
+Ethnographically, I ask what unchecked developments in AI mean for the human condition.
+Practically, my research investigates the risks posed by new technologies while outlining how automated systems can be implemented without eroding fundamental human rights.